New Research Shows How Grocery Shopping Behavior Has Changed

 How can you appeal to your shopper demographics?
 Find out by downloading our survey report.

 Fulfillment is an integral component of the online shopping journey, so our survey takes an in-depth look at how orders get into the hands of shoppers.

 Our key takeaway from the 2021 survey: the brick-and-mortar store continues to be central, even to the online experience.
-That’s because so many shoppers are submitting their order, then heading to the store to pick it up.
+That’s because so many shoppers are submitting their orders, then heading to the store to pick them up.